Granholm "blasts" tuition hikes; refuses to believe you cannot get something for nothing

 In my two years there in the mid 1990s, the result was a “financial crisis” each winter, one where there were rumors of layoffs of faculty and other cuts.
 These things didn’t happen (and the old-timers claimed the so-called “crisis” was present every year), and for all kinds of different reasons, I don’t see EMU laying off tenure-track faculty.
 But I really hope that people like Granholm look at situations in Oregon as an example of what not to do with higher education.

-One thought on “Granholm "blasts" tuition hikes; refuses to believe you cannot get something for nothing”
+One Reply to “Granholm "blasts" tuition hikes; refuses to believe you cannot get something for nothing”

 Leave a Reply